TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### W

-The 'W' collection contains 4 languages, of which 0 are tested, and 4 code snippets.
+The 'W' collection contains 4 languages, of which 1 is tested, and 4 code snippets.

 - [Whitespace](https://sampleprograms.io/languages/whitespace)
 - [Wren](https://sampleprograms.io/languages/wren)